isc-projects/stork/doc/devel.rst

     ]

-The first set indicates that for the Stork agent ``Ubuntu 18.04`` should be used in the LXD container, and for the Stork server ``Centos 7``.
+The first set indicates that for the Stork agent ``Ubuntu 18.04`` should be used in the LXD container, and for the Stork server ``CentOS 7``.
 The second set is the opposite of the first one.

 The next line: